Skip to main content

 4

-Payroll > Employee Information > Employees > 'Payroll Details' tab.
+TASS.web Payroll HRM > Payroll > Employee Information > Employees on the 'Payroll Details' tab.

 Check the 'Automatic Pay' box on the 'Payroll Details' tab.